pieterberg/Smartie-Sorter/documentation/components.md

 ## 2. Laser Cutting

+The outlines of the wooden panels and acrylic components have been exported as DXF files and are available in the [dxf_files](../assets/dxf_files) folder.

+These DXF files can be used for laser cutting the wooden panels and acrylic components out of MDF and clear acrylic, respectively.

 ### 2.1.
 DXF Files Folder Structure

 The folder structure of the dxf_files folder is presented below: